Background pattern

 • newborns may show the following: agitation, increased or decreased muscle tone, tremors, drowsiness, respiratory or feeding problems

-In elderly people with dementia, there has been a small increase in the number of deaths in patients taking antipsychotic medications compared to those not taking them.
+In elderly people with dementia, a small increase in the number of deaths has been reported in patients taking schizophrenia medications compared to those who did not take them.

-• feeling agitated and unable to stay still
+• feeling of agitation and inability to remain still

 • headache